ApeWorX/ape/docs/userguides/dependencies.md

           - mocks/**/*      # Ignore all files in the 'mocks' directory
 ```

-### Solidity Mapping
+### Solidity Import Remapping

 A common use-case for dependencies involves the Solidity plugin.
 By default, the `ape-solidity` plugin knows to look at installed dependencies for potential remapping-values and will use those when it notices you are importing them.
 For example, if you are using dependencies like:

 ```yaml
 dependencies: